konflux-ci/architecture/architecture/integration-service.md

 - When a build pipeline completes, Integration service creates a Snapshot CR representing a new collection of components that should be tested together.
 - When Integration Service sees a new Snapshot CR (created either by itself or by a user), it coordinates deployment of the application for testing.
 It does this by creating new “ephemeral” AppStudio Environment CRs which trigger the GitOps Service to provision the ephemeral test environment.
 - After the environment is ready and the application snapshot has been deployed to it, Integration Service tests and validates the application according to user-provided configuration.
 It does this by executing Tekton PipelineRuns against the ephemeral test Environment.
-- When all of the test Tekton PipelineRuns have passed, Integration service triggers a deployment of the application to all Environments which are not labeled as "ephemeral" and which do not have a `parentEnvironment` set.
+- When all of the required test Tekton PipelineRuns have passed, Integration service triggers a deployment of the application to all Environments which are not labeled as "ephemeral" and which do not have a `parentEnvironment` set.
 For most users, this will result in a deployment to their "development" environment (or to their "staging" environment, if they do not have a dev environment).
 - Finally, if any automatic ReleasePlans have been created by the user in the workspace, it will create a Release CR signalling intent to release the tested content, to be carried out by the [release-service](./release-service.md).

 The diagram below shows the interaction of the integration service and other services.